NVIDIA/spark-rapids/docs/compatibility.md

 Also, the GPU does not support casting from strings containing hex values.

-As of 22.06 this conf is enabled by default, to enable this operation on the GPU, set [`spark.rapids.sql.castStringToFloat.enabled`](configs.md#sql.castStringToFloat.enabled) to `false`.
+Starting from 22.06 this conf is enabled by default, to enable this operation on the GPU, set [`spark.rapids.sql.castStringToFloat.enabled`](configs.md#sql.castStringToFloat.enabled) to `false`.

 ### String to Date